ToluDelano/LRU-Cache-/README.md

 # LRU-Cache-
-In order to introduce improve my skills with C++, I create an LRU Cache.
+In order to improve my skills with C++, I create an LRU Cache.

 This cache has two methods, put and get.